Speech therapist pointing to her mouth while modeling speech sounds for a toddler.

 2. Cause-and-Effect Toys: Build Attention and Understanding

-Toys that react—like pop-up toys, ball ramps, or shape sorters—teach toddlers that their actions create outcomes.
-Saying “push,” “open,” or “go!” links words to movement.
+Toys that demonstrate "Object Permanence" are crucial.
+Ball ramps or simple ball drop boxes are excellent toys to help toddlers talk because they link words like “push,” “open,” or “go!” to immediate movement.
 You can also use the Outree Balance Board creatively: flip it over and roll toy cars down the board to show motion and cause-and-effect.
 These activities help children learn sequencing, problem-solving, and the connection between actions and results, all important for language comprehension.

 Toddler using an upside-down Outree balance board as a bridge for toy cars to explore cause-and-effect play.